-V8 works similar to normal inline 4 cylinder engine.
-V8 engine also has 4 strokes Intake, Compression, Power and exhaust, i.e 4 strokes per cylinder means 32 strokes in total.
-In inline 4 cylinder engine only one cylinder fires in one crankshaft rotation, but in V8 there is a cylinder firing at every 90° rotation which means 2 cylinder fire in one crankshaft rotation.
+V8 works similar to a normal inline 4 cylinder engine.
+The V8 engine also has 4 strokes Intake, Compression, Power and exhaust, i.e 4 strokes per cylinder means 32 strokes in total.
+In an inline 4 cylinder engine only one cylinder fires in one crankshaft rotation, but in V8 there is a cylinder firing at every 90° rotation which means 2 cylinder fire in one crankshaft rotation.
 This means more smooth power delivery compared to inline 4.

 Types of Crankshaft